 With that in place, DeTocqueville’s cycle became manifest:

-1. White Americans excluded freed slaves and the descendants of freed slaves from their communities.
+1. Members of the dominant ethnic groups – whites in the US, whites, mestizos and certain immigrant groups in Latin America – excluded freed slaves and the descendants of freed slaves from their communities.

-3. Fearful of the high crime rates, unemployment and broken families, white families retreated farther from the descendants of the freed slaves.
+3. Fearful of the high crime rates, unemployment and broken families, members of the dominant ethnic groups retreated farther from the descendants of the freed slaves.

 4. Further cut off from mainstream society, the descendants of freed slaves fell further into high crime rates, unemployment and broken families.